zyoohv/zyoohv.github.io/_posts/2017-07-26-some-tips-for-youngers.md

 I'm 22 years old now, and study in **University of Electronic Science and Technology of China.** The four years I spended in there are so boring and upseting, so it's time to rebuild my life and enjoy the further three years.

 The reason why I write this blog is mainly for my lover **yy**, she is so beatiful and lovely but I am so sorry to make her feeling yawnful because of my boring life.
-I love her, just like I will review this blog again and again in the future.
+I love her, and I will review this blog again and again in the future.

 <!--more-->